 The Dolphin Den, located on the ground floor of Grewen Hall, features a convenience store, an upscale coffee shop and a full-service snack bar all in a large, comfortable space.
 A pub, located in the Campus Center, is a social space for the members of the Le Moyne Community who are 21 years of age or older.

 Health Services are available to all undergraduate and graduate students, full time and part time.
 The health services professionals practice an integrated model of care delivered through the Wellness Center for Health and Counseling.
 Health Services is located on the first floor of Seton Hall.
 All services are covered without fees or co-pays, except for PPD’s and some lab fees.
 It is staffed with registered nurses from 8:30 a.m. to 4:00 p.m., Monday through Friday during the academic year.
-Medical coverage is provided by a physician assistant.
-Appointments are preferred; walk-ins are accepted.
+Appointments are preferred; walk-ins can be seen based on appointment availability.
 Referrals to specialists off-campus can be arranged.

 Health Services offers medical care that includes emergency first-aid, treatment for injuries and illness, medical and nursing consultations, health related counseling, laboratory tests, and other diagnostic procedures ordered by the College’s physician assistant.
 Off-campus services such as allergy injections, dental, x-rays and physical therapy can be arranged through the Health Services office.

 Additional health and wellness information can be found on the Wellness Center for Health and Counseling website at www.lemoyne.edu/wellness.

 To schedule an appointment, please contact the office between 8:30 - 4:30, Monday through Friday, at (315) 445-4440.